bassamelobeid/flutter-deriv-api/README.md

 Frequency of this script being called: 00GMT on daily basic

-Input:
+Input: 'interest_rates' at Chronicle
-interest rates file type from Bloomberg::FileDownloaderBloomberg e.g. interest_rate.csv
-forward rates file type from Bloomberg::FileDownloaderBloomberg forward_rates.csv

-Output: Chronicle
+Output: 'interest_rates' at Chronicle

 (7) bin/updatevol.pl